 1. Best Video Camera for a Single-Camera Setup

-Got a security camera at home?
-Did you know you can use your IP camera to stream live video?
+Did you know you can live stream a security camera?
 Yep.
 And, it’s also a very affordable solution.
 For example, the Yi 1080p Home Camera is a great option for its crystal clarity and audio options.
 Simply turn off the alerts and you're ready to stream.

 Low light camera